Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: AstraZeneca AB, SE-151 85 Södertälje, Sweden

 ° includes dysgeusia and taste disorder.

-p includes meningitis and noninfective meningitis.
+p includes encephalitis, encephalitis autoimmune, immune-mediated encephalitis and noninfective encephalitis.

-r events were reported from post-marketing data.
+q events were reported from post-marketing data.

-s includes deep vein thrombosis, embolism, embolism venous, pelvic venous thrombosis, superficial vein thrombosis and thrombosis.
+r includes deep vein thrombosis, embolism, embolism venous, pelvic venous thrombosis, superficial vein thrombosis and thrombosis.

-t includes dyspnoea and dyspnoea exertional.
+s includes dyspnoea and dyspnoea exertional.

 u includes abdominal pain, abdominal pain lower, abdominal pain upper and flank pain.

-v includes stomatitis and mucosal inflammation.
+^v includes stomatitis and mucosal inflammation.

-w includes colitis, enteritis, enterocolitis, and proctitis.
+w includes colitis, enteritis, enterocolitis, immune-mediated enterocolitis and proctitis.

-y includes alanine aminotransferase increased, aspartate aminotransferase increased, hepatic enzyme increased and transaminases increased.
+y includes alanine aminotransferase increased, aspartate aminotransferase in^creased, hepatic enzyme increased and transaminases increased.

 aa includes rash erythematous, rash macular, rash maculopapular, rash papular, rash pruritic, rash pustular, erythema, eczema and rash.